 Forecasting discipline and reporting cadence are two of the 13 categories assessed.
 Understand where your visibility and forecasting maturity sits relative to transaction expectations.

 ERP and Analytics covers the systems infrastructure that enables operational visibility.
 Performance Visibility addresses how real-time operating data changes management and commercial decision-making.
-The Commercial Engine connects visibility to pricing, pipeline and working capital improvement.
+How EBITDA Is Built Across The Business connects visibility to pricing, pipeline and working capital improvement.

 Operational visibility is the foundation.
 Everything else — forecasting, diligence readiness, management quality — is built on top of it.